 Adjusted rate ratios are calculated using the predictive margins approach of Korn and Graubard (1999), which Bieler et al (2010) call model-adjusted risk ratios.
+In this method:

-- A statistical model is fitted to the data a logistic model for a binary outcome or a log-linear regression model when the outcome variable is a count.
-The variable defining the groups to be compared, and the adjustment variables, are explanatory variables in the model. - The parameters of the model are used to estimate the prevalence (or mean) as if all the respondents belong to the group of interest (eg, were all male) but otherwise each keeps their own values for the adjustment variables in the model (eg, age).
-That is, the prevalence being estimated is for a population where the distributions of the adjustment variables match the distribution of the respondents, except that everyone belongs to the group of interest. - Once the model-adjusted prevalences for the group of interest (eg, men) and the comparison group (eg, women) have been estimated in this way, their ratio can be calculated.
+- a logistic regression model is fitted to the data.
+The variable defining the groups to be compared, and the adjustment variables, are explanatory variables in the model - the parameters of the fitted model are used to estimate the proportion with the characteristic of interest as if all the respondents belong to the group of interest (eg, are all male), but otherwise each respondent keeps their own values for the adjustment variables in the model (eg, age).
+That is, the proportion being estimated is for a hypothetical population of men who have the same age distribution as the full sample - in the same way, the parameters of the fitted model are used to estimate the proportion with the characteristic of interest as if all the respondents belong to the comparison group of interest (eg, are all female), but otherwise each respondent keeps their own values for the adjustment variables in the model (eg, age).
+That is, the proportion being estimated is for a hypothetical population of women who have the same age distribution as the full sample - once the model-adjusted proportions for the group of interest (eg, men) and the comparison group (eg, women) have been estimated in this way, their ratio can be calculated.

 In the neighbourhood deprivation comparisons, the rate ratio refers to the relative index of inequality (Hayes and Barry 2002).
 This measure is used instead of simply comparing the most deprived quintile with the least deprived quintile.
-It is calculated by first using data from all quintiles to calculate a line of best fit (regression line), adjusted for age group, sex and ethnic group.
+It is calculated by first using data from all quintiles to calculate a line of best fit (linear regression line), adjusted for age group, sex and ethnic group.
 The points on the regression line corresponding to the most and least deprived areas are used to calculate the rate ratio that is presented in the reports.
-This method has the advantage of using data from all the NZDep2013 quintiles to give an overall test for trend (gradient) by neighbourhood deprivation, rather than only using the data from quintiles 1 and 5.
+This method has the advantage of using data from all the NZDep2013 quintiles to give an overall test for trend (gradient) by neighbourhood deprivation rather than only using the data from quintiles 1 and 5.

-While total response ethnicity is used to report ethnic group statistics in the NZHS reports, a prioritised ethnicity variable is used when adjusting for ethnicity in the regression models.
-Using prioritised ethnicity in the models simplifies the modelling process and gives results similar to including total response ethnicity variables in the models.
-The priority ordering of ethnic groups used is: Māori, Pacific, Asian, European/Other.
+While total response ethnicity is used to report ethnic group statistics in the NZHS reports, a prioritised ethnicity variable is used when adjusting for ethnicity in the regression model underlying the relative index of inequality.
+Using prioritised ethnicity in the model simplifies the modelling process and gives results similar to including total response ethnicity variables in the model.
+The priority ordering of ethnic groups used is: Māori, Pacific peoples, Asian, European/Other.